tomppatomppa/WhatIsMyLine/README.md

 ## Description

-This app is designed to help actors easily identify their lines during long shooting days in the studio.
-With this app, actors can easily access their scripts, highlight their lines without needing to print out hundreds of pages and highlight them manually.
-Additionally, actors can isolate certain scenes by using the search bar or dropdown menu to filter their script and focus on specific sections.
-This app is a convenient and efficient tool for actors to prepare for their roles and make the most out of their time on set.
+This app is designed to be your all-in-one companion for actors during long shooting days in the studio.
+It integrates with Google Cloud Text-to-Speech, Google Drive, and offers Google Auth login for added security.
+Plus, it introduces a rehearsal mode where you can practice scenes with computer-generated audio.
+Additionally all scenes are editable and drag and drop enabled by default.

+With Google Cloud Text-to-Speech integration, you can turn your scripts into high-quality audio recordings.
+It's like having your lines read out loud, helping you memorize and prepare for your performance.
+You can rehearse your scenes with computer-generated voices.
+It's a great way to practice your lines, even when you don't have other cast members around.

+To keep things secure, the app lets you log in using your Google credentials through Google Auth login.
+It adds an extra layer of protection for your personal info and script content.

 ## Features to be implemented

-- Adding additional text/notes to scenes
-- Modifying existing text
-- Adding more actors and lines
-- Change the order of lines and scenes
 - Change the order of scripts in the sidemenu
-- Save to Cloud (Google Drive etc..)
-- Custom scene and actor identification
-- User can change font size
-- User can change Text aligning
-- User can change colors
+- Customizable text colors
+- Auto scroll when Rehearsal mode is activated
-- Select multiple scenes
+- Filtering based on actor names or scenes ids
-- User can rehearse her/his own lines with google-text-to-speech

 ## Credits